-As we were told in a recent discussion with an industry analyst, “We’ve reached an inflection point.”
-Enterprises know that the resources needed to greatly improve their security operations exist, they are now hungry to start using them to their maximum potential.”
+As we were told in a recent discussion with an industry analyst, “We've reached an inflection point.”
+Enterprises know that the resources needed to greatly improve their security operations exist, they are now hungry to start using these security solutions to their maximum potential.”
 In other words, “We know the goods are available, how do we start using them to better find and neutralize the bad actors?”

 Enter Extended Detection and Response (XDR)

 You may have noticed lately that XDR is white-hot in the security world.
 Scores of vendors are entering the fray ranging across small startups to established 800-pound gorillas.
 Dozens of industry analysts are quickly validating XDR as more than just a buzzword, with Gartner adding XDR to the “innovation trigger” on the newly created Security Operations Hype Cycle.

 As a long-time member of the security technology community, I can add that while we have certainly seen enthusiasm for trends at different periods, the level that XDR is generating reminds me of three other significant movements that changed the course of computing and security.
 The first was for Security Information and Event Management (SIEM), which I experienced during my time as a founder at ArcSight.
 The second was during the “big data” era.
 The third was for “cloud,” which in many ways has been reinvigorated due to COVID.

 XDR: What is it?